jay-yeo/robitr-objectDetect/README.md

 #### Dependencies

-Please ensure that you have the following libraries and dependencies installed.
+Please ensure that you have the following libraries and dependencies installed:

 ```
 sudo apt install nodejs npm docker-ce